jlumpe/python-emacs/docs/elisp.rst

    <el 'foo>

-A a form that must be constructed directly because it has no Python equivalent is the cons cell, represented with the class :class:`Cons`:
+An expression that must be constructed directly because it has no Python equivalent is the cons cell, represented with the class :class:`Cons`:

 .. doctest::